-In Parts 1 & 2 of this series, we covered 3DEXPERIENCE-based data management terminology, a handful of apps that play the primary role in managing data on the platform, saving data – CAD or non-CAD – to the platform, and principles of data organization.
+In Part 1 and Part 2 of this series, we covered 3DEXPERIENCE-based data management terminology, a handful of apps that play the primary role in managing data on the platform, saving data – CAD or non-CAD – to the platform, and principles of data organization.

-In this post, we’ll talk about accessing data on the platform.
+In this post, we’ll talk about accessing data on the 3DEXPERIENCE platform.
 Once you have data in your 3DEXPERIENCE platform tenet, there are some best practices for accessing the data, based on its file-type (CAD, non-CAD, Microsoft-specific, etc.), and what level of access you need, whether you simply wish to inspect the data – something that can usually be done within the web portal – or you need to make modifications to the data and advance it down a product design lifecycle.
-In this post, we’ll cover:
+In this post, we’ll cover finding data and accessing data.

 After we’ve covered these principles, we can finish the story of basic data management with a conversation about protecting and sharing data.